weiawesome/HSR_Booking_App/README.md

 ---
 >Why we choose React-Native and Expo

-*why is the React-Native
+ * why is the React-Native

 Because using React-Native is a good choice for developing a dual platform app in a short time.

 You just only need to know a few knowledge about css event without javascript then you can make it.

-*Then why is the Expo.
+ * Then why is the Expo

 I use a ASUS laptop to develope it.
 Hence, by Expo I can easily use my Iphone to solve it without a emulator.

 ---